 That seems good enough for now.
 Here’s a link to all of our attraction rankings for each park we’ve been to.
 Let’s get to it!
 I’ll add in a sentence or two about each attraction and why I put it there.
 Here we go, from worst to first:

-22. Jumpin’ Jellyfish – I guess the jellyfish theme on the pier sort of fits.
-But I don’t like rides that just bounce up and down.
+23. Jumpin’ Jellyfish – I guess the jellyfish theme on the pier sort of fits.
+But it’s an amusement park ride that is best served to get a unique view of whatever street show is going down below.

 14. Golden Zephyr – The same thoughts here as the swings above it.
 This has a more interesting ride vehicle, in my opinion, placing it slightly higher on this list.
 And it looks gorgeous at night.